+'''

-/etc/mknod name [c] [b] major minor
+/etc/mknod name [c][b] major minor

 /etc/mknod name p

 /etc/mknod name s

 /etc/mknod name m

+'''

-Mknod makes a directory entry and corresponding inode for a special file.
+The mknod command makes a directory entry and corresponding inode for a special file.
 The first argument is the name of the entry.
 In the first case, the second argument is b if the special file is block-type (disks, tape) or c if it is character-type (other devices).
-The last two arguments are numbers specifying the major device type and the minor device (e.g. unit, drive, or line number), which may be either decimal or octal.
+The last two arguments are numbers specifying the major device type and the minor device (for example, unit, drive, or line number), which may be either decimal or octal.